-Dean A. Connor

-Toronto, ON, Canada Director since July 2011 Non-Independent
+Dean A. Connor Toronto, ON, Canada Director since July 2011

+Non-Independent

-Mr. Connor is President & Chief Executive Officer of SLF Inc. and Sun Life Assurance.
+Mr. Connor is Chief Executive Officer of SLF Inc. and Sun Life Assurance and has indicated he will retire on August 6, 2021.
 He was named as one of the 100 best performing CEOs of 2019 by Harvard Business Review, received the Ivey Business Leader of the Year award in 2018 from the Ivey Business School, and was named Canada's Outstanding CEO of the Year® for 2017.
-Prior to his appointment in December 2011 he held progressively senior positions with SLF Inc. and Sun Life Assurance, including President, Chief Operating Officer, President of Sun Life Canada, and Executive Vice-President.
+Prior to his appointment in December 2011, he held progressively senior positions with SLF Inc. and Sun Life Assurance, including President, Chief Operating Officer, President of Sun Life Canada, and Executive Vice-President.
 Prior to joining the company in September 2006, Mr. Connor spent 28 years with Mercer Human Resource Consulting where he held numerous senior positions, most recently President for the Americas.
 Mr. Connor is a Fellow of the Canadian Institute of Actuaries and the Society of Actuaries.
 He is a trustee of the University Health Network in Toronto and a director of the Business Council of Canada.
 Mr. Connor is a member of the Ivey Advisory Board, Ivey Business School, Western University and the Asia Business Leaders Advisory Council.
 He holds an Honours Business Administration degree.

-2019 Meeting attendance Other public company directorships
+2020 Meeting at tendance Other public company directorships

-Board 11 of 11 100% None
+Board 19 of 19 100° % None

-Total 11 of 11 100%
+Total 19 of 19 100° %

-Current committees